 Lots can be done to increase the representation of women in galleries – not just activism.

-Here are some steps art leaders, experts and appreciators can make to bring out better equality in the art world.
+There are various actions we can all take as art leaders, experts and appreciators to bring out better equality in the art world.

 Unearthing women artists from the past